DavidCramer/content-primary-category/README.md

 1. Meta key `_content_primary_category` with the term ID as its value.
 2. Meta key `_cpc_{term_slug}` with the term ID as its value.

-It's much faster querying for the existance of a meta key, as the metta_key column is indexed.
+It's much faster querying for the existance of a meta key, as the `meta_key` column is indexed.

 ```php